ebmoon/spyro/README.md

 ### Understanding Spyro[Sketch] input

 Spyro[Sketch] takes one or more files as input and treats those files as concatenated into a single input file.
-Each set of input files must contain exactly one definition for `var`, `relation`, `generator`, and `example`.
+Each set of input file must contain exactly one definition for `var`, `relation`, `generator`, and `example`.
 The following is an example of each section for list reverse function.

 #### Variables
 ```